thewayfairer/Java-Lab-004/README.md

 # Java-Lab-004

+* In this lab, edit/add/update the given code to complete all parts.

 ## Part 1: SimpleMethod.java
 * Add a method square() to SimpleMethod.java that takes a single argument and prints the result of squaring its integer parameter.